 - If you miss payments on your cellphone you might have your services suspended and need to pay a reconnection fee.

 - Many people don’t realize that some borrowing agreements have an ‘acceleration’ clause which lets the creditor demand the full balance immediately if part of the agreement is broken (like missing payments).

 For specific credit or service accounts, it’s a good idea to be proactive and check the terms to prepare yourself on what penalties there are if you’re unable to meet your payment or other obligations.

 What Can Happen if You Stop Paying Your Debt?

 If you stop making payments on your credit cards or other general consumer debts, your creditors will usually charge you a fee for defaulting on payments and start reporting those missing payments on your credit history.
 Remaining unpaid, your creditors may also do some, or all, of the following:

 - Raise Your Interest Rate: Lenders often increase your interest rate after you’ve had a series of missed credit card (or similar) payments.
 Unfortunately, losing what was often a ‘preferred annual rate’ will make your account balance get even bigger, faster.
 This can be extremely stressful, especially if you’re already struggling to pay down your balance.

-- Place Account with a Collection Agent: In-house collection departments may start contacting you, and your account may later be sold to a third-party collection agency.
+- Send Your Account to a Collection Agent: In-house collection departments may start contacting you and your account may later be sold to a third-party collection agency.